AdrianKriger/collinearity/README.md

 # Collinearity

-A Set of exercises that introduces Collinearity; two fundemental equations, used in photogrammetry, to relate coordinates in a 2D sensor plane to 3D object coordinates.
+A set of exercises that introduce **Collinearity**; two fundemental equations, used in photogrammetry, to relate coordinates in a 2D sensor plane to 3D object coordinates.